-The certificate program is designed to prepare you for the basic job skills needed to service and maintain heating and air conditioning equipment.
-Students who elect to complete the certificate option learn the theory of operation and how to service, repair and design gas furnaces, central air conditioners, heat pumps, rooftop air conditioning systems, boilers, and commercial systems air conditioners.
-This knowledge is reinforced by working on actual equipment in the laboratory.
-Completion of this program will allow the student to seek employment as a maintenance and service technician in the heating/air conditioning trade.
+The certificate program is designed to prepare HVAC graduates for the HVAC job skills needed to service and maintain heating and air conditioning equipment.
+Students who elect to complete the certificate learn the theory of operation, how to service, repair and design gas furnaces, central air conditioners, heat pumps, rooftop systems.
+The instructional format is reinforced by working on actual equipment in the laboratory.
+By completing this program, it will allow students to seek employment in the HVAC trade.